EndPointCorp/end-point-blog/2021/03/09/spatial-queries-with-mysql.html.md

 ### Resources

-There are many other functions we can use to work with our spatial data.
-From getting the centroid associated to a shape in order to automatically center a map view, to simplifying/optimizing existing geometry, I recommend reviewing the following links and start trying things out:
+There are many other functions we can use to work with our spatial data, from getting the centroid associated to a shape in order to automatically center a map view, to simplifying/optimizing existing geometry.
+I recommend reviewing the following links and start trying things out:

 - MySQL spatial function reference (8.0): https://dev.mysql.com/doc/refman/8.0/en/spatial-function-reference.html